moorepants/dissertation/davisbicycle.rst

    with respect to the roll angle.

 .. todo:: Put in the correct values for the roll angle trailer.

+.. todo:: cite Boniolo for roll angle estimation, talk about Danique's work, cite other people that handle this problem too.

 Lateral Force
 =============